sunilkmaurya/DualNetGNN_large/README.md

 **Preprocessing data**

 Run `python preprocessing_code.py` to create the training data for the model.
+Code for downloading data is taken from LINKX repository.

 Downloaded data is stored in `data` folder and preprocessed files are stored in `processed_data` folder.